 - The carburettor governs the engine's speed via the throttle control.
 Air and fuel are mixed in the carburettor.
 The air/fuel mixture is adjustable.
-Correct adjustment is essential to get the best performance from the machine. - The setting of the carburetor means that the engine is adepted to local conditions, for example, the climate, altitude, fuel and the type of 2-stroke oil. - The carburettor has three adjustment controls: - L = Low speed jet - H = High speed jet - T = Idle adjustment screw
+Correct adjustment is essential to get the best performance from the machine. - The setting of the carburettor means that the engine is adepted to local conditions, for example, the climate, altitude, fuel and the type of 2-stroke oil. - The carburettor has two adjustment controls: - L = Low speed jet - T = Idle adjustment screw (Maximum speed is controlled by a fixed jet/electronic speed governor).

-- The L and H-jets are used to adjust the supply of fuel to match the rate that air is admitted, which is controlled with the throttle.
-If they are screwed clockwise the air/fuel ratio becomes leaner (less fuel) and if they are turned anticlockwise the ratio becomes richer (more fuel).
-A lean mixture gives a higher engine speed and a rich mixture gives a lower engine speed. - The T-screw regulates the throttle setting at idle speed.
+- The amount of fuel that is mixed with the air admitted by the throttle opening is adjusted using the low speed jet.
+If this is turned clockwise it gives a leaner air/fuel mixture (less fuel) and if it is turned anti-clockwise it gives a richer air/fuel mixture (more fuel).
+A leaner mixture gives a higher engine speed, while a richer mixture gives a lower engine speed. - The T-screw regulates the throttle setting at idle speed.
 If the T-screw is turned clockwise this gives a higher idle speed; turning it anti-clockwise gives a lower idle speed.